phalcon-orphanage/docs-app/4.0/en/contributions.md

 > Please make sure that the target branch that you send your pull request is correct and that you have already rebased your code.
 Pull requests to the **master** branch are not allowed
 {:.alert .alert-danger}

+## Documentation
+If programming in Zephir seems daunting, there are plenty of areas that you can contribute.
+You can always check the documentation for any typographic or context errors.
+You could also enhance the documentation with more examples in the respective pages.

+All you have to do is go to our [docs](https://github.com/phalcon/docs) repository, fork it, make the changes and send us a pull request.

+> Note that changes to the `docs` repository are allowed **only** to the English documents (`en` folder).
+{:.alert .alert-warning}

+## Translations
+If you wish to contribute to Phalcon by translating our documents in your native tongue, you can utilize the excellent service of our friends at [Crowdin](https://crowdin.com).
+Our project is located [here](https://crowdin.com/project/phalcon-documentation).
+If your language is not listed, please send us a message so that we can add it.

 <a name='questions-and-support'></a>
 ## Questions and Support